Pip-Care OS v1.3

 Loading LBRL Aftercare

-LBRL Aftercare
+Aftercare

 Days 1 to 3Wash, pat dry, thin Aquaphor

-Post-day 3Kill the Aquaphor
+Post-day 3Kill the Aquaphor, wait to peel

-Field protocol // 2 phases
+Field protocol // 3 phases

 Survive the heal